binhrobles/rusty-bikes/README.md

 -- first class FK relationships to WayIndex, Node
 -- in-SQL Way -> Node -> locations queries
 ---
+way  indexed
-way  integer NOT NULL,  FK to WayIndex, indexed node integer NOT NULL,  FK to Node idx  integer NOT NULL,  (0..n to indicate position on path) PRIMARY KEY (wayId, position)
+node FK to Node
+idx  (0..n to indicate position on path)
+PRIMARY KEY (wayId, position)

 Edges
 -- b/w Nodes
--- store n1 < n2 always, and avoid dupes
+-- every n1 <> n2 relationship is duplicated, so we only
--- query will need to search for n1 OR n2 = id
+-- need to search on n1
 ---
-n1 integer NOT NULL,    FK to Node, indexed n2 integer NOT NULL,    FK to Node, indexed way integer NOT NULL, FK to WayIndex
+n1   FK to Node, indexed
+n2   FK to Node
+way
 PRIMARY KEY (n1, n2, wayId)
 ```

 A primitive first run, with non-duplicated Segments, on `../osm-data/nyc_bk_highways_no_footways.geom.json` results in:
 ```
+26M db.db3

 sqlite> select count(*) from Nodes;
 98982